 In this webinar, the speakers covered the basic concepts of EBLM and the “5A’s” involved in obtaining this evidence.
 Then they discussed how guidelines are implemented using the best available evidence.
 And finally, they looked at the evidence to see whether the point of care testing confers any advantage in clinical decision-making in different scenarios.

 Chair: Prof. Annalise Zemlin (South Africa)

-The recorded webinar is available here
+The recorded webinar will be soon available on demand

 Certificate of Participation: available for all registrants

 The IFCC Live Webinar Series is partially sponsored by Siemens and Boston Children's Hospital